 Emily was born January 21, 1877, also in Southampton, to Charles William and Jessie Martha Rose Dear.
 Her father was a coal hauler, hauling bags of coal on his back, which caused him to break his back.
 Emily was the oldest and went to work as a maid to help support her family.

-After Draper-Crescent they moved to Idaho and then in 1933, moved to Highland where they lived in a number of places-#29, #25, #3 (on the 1958 Highland map).
-As a carpenter, Bill helped build many homes on Highland, including #11 and #88, where his daughter, Ethel, lived.
-They were always active in their church-Bill as a teacher and Emily in the Relief Society.
+After Draper-Crescent they moved to Idaho and then in 1933, moved to Highland where they lived in a number of places - #29, #25, #3 (on the 1958 Highland map).
+As a carpenter, Bill helped build many homes in Highland, including #11 and #88, where his daughter, Ethel, lived.
+They were always active in their Church-Bill as a teacher and Emily in the Relief Society.

-William Thomas III and Norma Marie Christensen Tucker Hyde: Bill was born October 23, 1898 in Draper to William Thomas Hyde II and Emily Jessie Dear Hyde (q.v.), the oldest of eleven children.
-He married Jessie Hunter on March 23, 1921 and they adopted two children: Shirley and Ronald.
-Jessie was born December 11, 1896 in Glasgow, Scotland to James and Annie McFarlane Hunter.
+William Thomas III and Norma Marie Christensen Tucker Hyde: Bill was born October 23, 1898, in Draper to William Thomas Hyde Jr. and Emily Jessie Dear Hyde (q.v.), the oldest of eleven children.
+He married Jessie Hunter on March 23, 1921, and they adopted two children: Shirley and Ronald.
+Jessie was born December 11, 1896, in Glasgow, Scotland to James and Annie McFarlane Hunter.
 They moved to Highland (#31 on the 1958 Highland map) where Bill farmed.
 Jessie served as president of the Relief Society in 1940 with Vera Larson and Gertrude West as counselors and Ethel Markham as secretary.
 Jessie suffered a stroke and after a short while passed away March 27, 1953.